 But, this is not entirely true.

-The real reason I don’t ride a motorbike is because I’m afraid of what I might do once unleashed.
+The real reason I don’t ride a motorbike is that I’m afraid of what I might do once unleashed.
 Anyone who has ever cycled… or scuba dived… or swam… or climbed… or raced with me knows that I’m crazy.
 I will constantly push the limits of what can be done until I’m stopped… usually by some sort of wipeout, equipment failure, friends, or my own physical limitations.

 A wipeout on a bicycle can be bad… but whatever I’ve done to myself in sports is nothing compared to what a person can do to themselves on a motorcycle.
 And, my own physical limitations won’t get in the way of me going really really really fast.
 I want to keep my speed limited to what I can do with the power of my legs.